 experiment with AV, the process of spatial integration has yet to start.
 This is urgent as cities plan decades ahead; district (re)development plans to have a 50-year timeline, and transport infrastructure 100 years.

-In order to apply and validate future knowledge, SUV also includes 4 local authorities (HITRANS, Almene, Varberg and the Hanover region).
+In order to apply and validate future knowledge, PAV also includes 4 local authorities (HITRANS, Almene, Varberg and the Hanover region).

 - At least 4 advanced urban/rural AV pilots;